jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ### Fixed bugs

-  - Responsiveness for larger devives was not working:
+  - Responsiveness for larger devices was not working:
     - fix by shifting media query from before default css code to the end of default css code.

   - While checking game.html with W3C validator,following errors were shown :